Fashion Center: History

 In 1996, the vacant 180000 sqft B. Altman space was subdivided.
 Beginning in 2001, the owners of the Fashion Center began planning for the conversion of the mall to a traditional shopping center.
 In 2003, as part of the chain's expansion into the New York metropolitan area, Best Buy opened a store at the Fashion Center which necessitated the closure of some of the mall's entrances and the mall entrance of the former B. Altman store.
 Lord & Taylor followed suit the following year.
 Then in late 2008, the general mall entrance was closed then renovated and reopened in 2009, and later that year the mall added a Fairway Market store to its lineup of stores, which took up a majority of the former interior space.
 This completed the Fashion Center's transition from a traditional mall into a collection of separate stores with their own entrances and no interior common space; all stores can only be accessed from the outside.

 In September 2011, Lord & Taylor opened their first home store at the Fashion Center.
 It later closed in 2013 and was replaced by a World Market store in 2016.

-In March 2020, it was announced that Fairway Market would be closing its doors at the Fashion Center soon and the space will be replaced by an Amazon Go market.
+In March 2020, it was announced that Fairway Market would be closing its doors at the Fashion Center and the space will be replaced by an Amazon Go market.

 The official closing date for the Fairway Market location was supposed to be May 15, 2020, but the closing got delayed to the summer of 2020 due to the COVID-19 pandemic.

 On August 27, 2020, it was announced that Lord & Taylor would be closing all 38 stores, including the Fashion Center location.
 The store closed on February 27, 2021.

 The Amazon Market opened on July 21, 2022.